parapluiee/wiktextract_to_paralex/README.md

 oblique, nominative, vocative / singular, plural

 The paralex standard allows research in paradigm morphology (Paradigm Cell Filling Problem, Paradigm Discovery Problem, statistics, etc) to separate the regularization of data and it's study.
-High quality paradigm annotations (if available at all) often buried in diverse datasets, and this standard collects them directly.
+High quality paradigm annotations (if available at all) are often buried in diverse datasets, and this standard collects them directly.